REVOLT N REIGN Terms & GLOSSARY

 DP range: 1–45

-May have up to 2 copies per unique card name
+May have up to 1 copy per unique card name

-Maximum 2 unique Defense cards may have duplicates if no other duplicates exist
+Maximum 4 unique Defense card names may have duplicates

-A numeric value representing how much damage a Defense card can absorb.
+A numeric value representing how much damage a Defense card or Unconstitutional Act can absorb.

 DP ≤ 0: card is destroyed